Race, racism and military strategy

 France was the colonial power most enthusiastic about deploying its colonial populations, especially in Europe.
 Some 200,000 came to France to work in war industries, but even more, some 500,000, wore the uniform of the French army and manned the trenches of the Western Front.
 Even before the war, military officers like Charles Mangin (an important general during the war) advocated recruiting from the vast ‘reservoirs of men’ in Africa to strengthen the French army in the face of a larger and more populous Germany.
 When the war began in 1914, soldiers from North and West Africa began arriving in France and played an active role in the fighting.
 Eventually, soldiers from Indochina and Madagascar also served in France.
 These men were often very popular among the French people, although many in France regarded non-Europeans through a haze of racial stereotypes.
 For instance, black West Africans were popular and celebrated for their courage and loyalty, but also denigrated for their primitive savagery and mental inferiority.

-Men from CongoView images from this item (1)
+Photograph of colonial troops from the French CongoView images from this item (1)

 Cavalry patrol of Moroccan Spahis in Belgium